HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 To start over, simply remove the `build` directory.

     rm -rf build

+### Build HandBrake using Xcode

+If you installed the additional dependencies to `/usr/local`, Xcode should build without any problems.

+If you installed them somewhere else that Xcode couldn't find, you can update and add your custom `PATH` in `macosx/xcconfig/supplemental.xcconfig`.

 [^default-path]: `/usr/local/bin` is included in the system's `PATH` by default.
 It is not necessary to add it to your environment's `PATH` when installing the additional dependencies to `/usr/local`.